-Now that you are considering using smart switches for your home, you will notice there are many different options available.
-Even smart switches with no neutral wire. or Zigbee/Z-Wave no neutral smart switches.
+Now that you are considering using smart switches for your home, you will notice there are many different options available such as HomeKit smart switches with no neutral wire. or Zigbee/Z-Wave no neutral smart switches.
 What does this mean?
 Should you care about neutral wire when choosing a switch?

 The short answer is - Yes, you should!
 Common smart switches require a neutral wire.
 So before you are going to buy a big amount of smart light switches, make sure if your walls have the neutral wire installed.
 This is especially important if you are renovating an older house or apartment.
 If you do not have a neutral wire, it would be smart to choose “no neutral switch” for the project.
 Otherwise, you might end up spending a lot of time and resources rewiring walls.

 This article explains what a neutral wire is, how to make sure if you have a neutral wire, and what to do if you do not have it to install a smart switch no neutral.